 Is there any reason why we can’t offer appreciations at every event to the people who made it possible?
 Even if your event is so large, like Tim Cook’s, that you can’t share individual appreciations, you can at least do what Tim did.
 It took, perhaps, a minute.

 I’m assuming that you —at least—privately recognize the work of your team and volunteers.
-Taking a minute or more to publicly recognize the people who made your event possible is an easy thing to do: a small but significant gift to the workers, and an opportunity for participants to show their appreciation.
+Taking a minute to publicly recognize the people who made your event possible is an easy thing to do.
+It’s a small but significant gift to the workers, and an opportunity for participants to show their appreciation.
 It’s the right thing to do—yet sadly missing from many events.

 Let’s change that.